nayutaco/ptarmigan/docs/howtopay_starblocks.md

 ../ptarmcli -l | jq
 ```

-Number of comfirmation is depend on peer node(`c-lightning` default value is 1. `lnd` default value is 3).
+Number of confirmation is depend on peer node(`c-lightning` default value is 1. `lnd` default value is 3).
 Display node status.
 When channel is established, status change from `"wait_minimum_depth"` to `"established"`.
 You should wait 6 confirmation, because broadcasting of channel start after 6 confirmation.